PLSysSec/usenix_login_rlbox/login.md

 ## Why do we need a framework?

-The applications-library boundary is tighly coupled and by default application code is written assuming libraries are trusted.
+The applications-library boundary is tightly coupled and by default application code is written assuming libraries are trusted.
 To benefit from sandboxing requires changing our threat model to assume libraries are untrusted, and modify the renderer-library interface accordingly (e.g, to sanitize untrusted inputs).